-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Romania (ROU) 10-Apr-2020 (Last updated: 02-May-2020) A nation-wide lockdown has been in place since March 25.
-Movement of persons outside their residence is not allowed, except for purchasing basic goods, travelling to work, obtaining medical assistance that cannot be postponed or performed remotely, taking care of dependants (children, elderly, ill or disabled) and pets, in case of death of a family member, and outings for individual physical activity.
-Restrictions for persons over 65 years old are stricter, with outings allowed only between 11 am and 1 pm.
-The North Eastern city of Suceava, the biggest Covid-19 hotspot in the country, was placed under quarantine on March 30.
-All persons entering Romania are home-isolated or quarantined, depending on the country they are arriving from (red or yellow areas).
-As of April 5, flights to and from Austria, Belgium, Switzerland, the Netherlands, the UK, the United States, Turkey and Iran were suspended for 14-days.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Romania 10-Apr-202(Last update 02-May-202 As of April 5, flights to and from Austria, Belgium, Switzerland, the Netherlands, the UK, the United States, Turkey and Iran were suspended for 14-days.
 Since March 25, Romanian borders are closed for foreign citizens and stateless persons (with exceptions, for instance for those transiting Romania over designated transit corridors).
 All commercial flights to and from France, Germany, Spain, and Italy have been suspended (with exceptions, especially for freight and postal services).
-The access of maritime of fluvial- maritime of fluvial- maritime for the harbours is allowed only after a period of 14 days of quarantine from the last stop-over-harbour located in a yellow/red area. been banned.
-Non- essential shops are Since March 22, commercial retail activities and services located in shopping malls have been suspended with the exception of food retail, veterinary and pharmaceutical products and laundry services.
+The access of maritime or fluvialmaritime ships into the maritime-Danubeharbours is allowed only after a period of 14 days of quarantine from the last stop-over-harbour located in a yellow/red area. been banned.
+Non- essential shops are closed.
+Only food stores, pharmacies, vet shops and dry cleaners can remain open.
+Since March 22, commercial retail activities and services located in shopping malls have been suspended with the exception of food retail, veterinary and pharmaceutical products and laundry services.
 On April 6, the government endorsed some new support measures to be financed from European funds, including risk bonuses of EUR 500 per month for the medical staff in direct contact with the coronavirus (EUR 100 million), financial support to quarantine centers (EUR 30 million) and the purchase of medical and protective equipment (EUR 350 million).
 Since March 24, the hospitalizations and consultations in outpatient structures of public and private hospitals that are not urgent have been suspended.
-The budgets of the Ministry of Internal Affairs have increased by RON 392 million and RON 100 million respectively.
+The budgets of the Ministry of Health and the Ministry of Health and the Ministry of Internal Affairs have increased by RON 392 million and RON 100 million respectively.
 A loan of maximum RON 1.15 billion will be allocated to the state-owned company UNIFARM for the emergency purchase of sanitary equipment.
 A mobile hospital is being built near Bucharest to accommodate potential COVID-19 patients and the ministry of Defence has launched a recruitment campaign of medical staff.
-SMEs obtaining an emergency certificate can benefit from an extension of the payment deadlines for utilities services (electricity, natural gas, water, telephone and internet services) and rents.
+SMEs obtaining an emergency certificate can benefit from an extension of the paymer deadlines for utilities services (electricity, natural gas, water, telephone and internet services) and rents.
 Penalties related to delays in the execution of public contracts are suspended during the state of emergency period.
-Slovakia (SVK)